Pierpaolo Piccioli leaves Valentino - ExBulletin

 Pierpaolo Piccioli leaves Valentino

-Piccioli joined Valentino in 1999 to oversee accessories alongside Maria Grazia Chiuri.
-In 2007, the duo was selected by founder Valentino Garavani to lead the brand's creative direction following his retirement.
-In 2016, Piccioli became sole creative director following Chiuri's departure to Parisian couture giant Dior.
+Pierpaolo Piccioli is leaving Valentino and a new creative director will be announced soon, the Italian fashion house confirmed this morning.
+The news comes after a string of designers have moved in recent months: Gabriela Hearst left Chlo, Matthew Williams left Givenchy, Sarah Burton left Alexander McQueen and Alessandro Michele left Gucci.

+We express our deepest gratitude to Pierpaolo for having written an important chapter in the history of the House of Valentino, said Rachid Mohamed Rachid, president of Valentino, in a press release.
+His contribution over the past 25 years will leave an indelible mark.

-Not all stories have a beginning or an end, some live in a kind of eternal present that shines so brightly that it casts no shadow, Piccioli said.
-I have been in this company for 25 years, and for 25 years I have existed and lived with the people who have woven the threads of this beautiful story.
+Piccioli, who succeeded Maria Grazia Chiuri as creative director in 2016, also expressed gratitude to her colleagues and the legacy of love, dreams, beauty and humanity they built together.
+Not all stories have a beginning or an end, some live in a kind of eternal present that shines so brightly that it casts no shadow, he said in a statement.
+I have been in this company for 25 years, and for 25 years I have existed and lived with the people who have woven the threads of this beautiful story that is mine and ours.

-During his tenure, Piccioli was widely acclaimed for the extravagant poetry of his haute couture collections, in which explosive proportions and bright colors were stylized with a youthful touch.
-As the face of one of the most successful celebrity operations in the industry, Piccioli has formed close ties with A-list names like Lady Gaga, Zendaya, Anne Hathaway and more.

-I am grateful to Pierpaolo for his role as creative director and for his vision, commitment and creativity that brought the House of Valentino to what it represents today, said Jacopo Venturini, Managing Director of Valentino.
+Piccioli joined the house in 1999 as an accessories designer.
+Nine years later, he was named co-creative director alongside Chiuri, before becoming sole creative director in 2016.
+Picciolis Valentino was younger than ever, focusing on modern silhouettes and inclusive marketing strategies.
+He named the company's DI.VA ambassadors (an acronym that represents different values), including Suga and Lewis Hamilton.
+In recent years, Piccioli has solidified his legacy by playing with color; it dipped its entire fall 2022 line in a new Pantone shade called PP Pink and showed an all-black collection during Paris Fashion Week earlier this month.

+Piccioli's departure is another indication that fashion is playing a musical character game with creative directors.
+Let's see what comes next!

 |